Duane Notice: College career

 Notice committed to the University of South Carolina in the SEC where he played for four years.
-After being a starter for his first two years, he was asked to become the team's sixth man for his junior year, following the recruitment of P.J.
-Dozier to the team.
+After being a starter for his first two years, he was asked to become the team's sixth man for his junior year, following the recruitment of PJ Dozier to the team.
 That same season, he won the SEC Sixth Man of the Year award, averaging 10.8 points and 2.4 rebounds per game.
 In his senior season, he returned to a starting role and helped South Carolina advance to the Final Four in 2017 NCAA Division I men's basketball tournament as champions of the East region, where he was heralded for his defense, where they lost to Gonzaga by a score of 77–73.
 Notice averaged 10.2 points, 2.5 rebounds, 2.4 assists and 1.0 steals per game.
 He finished his four-year career at South Carolina as the school's all-time leader in games played with 138 and second in 3 point field goals made with 219.

 Professional career

 After going undrafted in the 2017 NBA draft, Notice joined Stal Ostrów Wielkopolski of the Polish Basketball League and appeared for them in the 2017–18 FIBA Europe Cup.

 In 2018, he joined the Raptors 905 of the NBA G League following an open tryout and shot just under 40% from 3-point range that season.
 He played in the 2019 NBA Summer League for the Toronto Raptors and afterwards, he joined the Hamilton Honey Badgers of the Canadian Elite Basketball League for their inaugural season.
 Due to his participation in the NBA Summer League, he missed the first 15 games of the 20-game season.
 He re-joined the Raptors 905 for the 2019-2020 season, where he was the only player from the 2018–19 season to return for the season.
 On March 24, 2020, after the cancellation of the 2019–20 NBA G League season due to the COVID-19 pandemic, Notice re-signed with the Hamilton Honey Badgers for their 2020 season.
 On July 29, in the third game of the CEBL Summer Series, Notice tore his left Achilles tendon, ending his season and sidelining him indefinitely.
 He re-signed with the Honey Badgers on February 12, 2021.
 Although he did not play in 2021 due to the prior injury, he re-signed with the Honey Badgers for the 2022 season.

 Notice signed with the Sudbury Five of the National Basketball League of Canada for the 2023 season.

+On April 12, 2023, Notice signed with the Vancouver Bandits of the Canadian Elite Basketball League.
+He was named the team's defensive player of the year.

+On October 23, 2023, Notice re-signed with the Sudbury Five.

+On February 22, 2024, Notice returned to the Vancouver Bandits of the Canadian Elite Basketball League.

+On October 2, 2024, Notice returned to the Sudbury Five.

+On March 28, 2025, Notice re-signed with the Vancouver Bandits.